Prospects for cosmological constraints using gravitational wave memory

 \subsection{Semitetrad 1+1+2 formalism}

-The $3-$space mentione din the $1+3$ covariant formalism can be further split into a one spaclike direction $e_a$ satisfying $e_a e^a = 1$ and a $2-$d surface orthogonal to both $u^a$ and $e^a$.
-The 1+1+2 covariantly decomposed spacetime is expressed in terms of the projection tensor $N_{ab}$ associated to the $2-$d surface as:
+The $3-$space mentioned in the $1+3$ covariant formalism can be further split into one spacelike direction $e_a$ satisfying $e_a e^a = 1$ and a $2-$d surface orthogonal to both $u^a$ and $e^a$.
+The 1+1+2 covariantly decomposed spacetime is expressed in terms of the projection tensor $N_{ab}$ associated with the $2-$d surface as:

 where ${N_{ab}}$ ${\left(e^{a}\sss N_{ab} = 0 = u^{a}\sss N_{ab}, N^{a}{}_{a} = 2\right)}$ projects vectors onto the 2-sheets, orthogonal to ${u^{a}}$ and ${e^{a}}$.
 We introduce two new derivatives for any tensor ${\phi_{a...b}{}^{c...d}}$: